subham1399/GoLangWebserver/README.md

 ## Snapshots

-_Attach screenshots of the working application here for better visualization._
+_Attaching screenshots of the working application here for better visualization._

-## Creating a user
+## Creating an user
 ![image](https://github.com/user-attachments/assets/bbbef2ad-d0dd-4aab-8095-7116b6a589a0)

 ## Retrieving an existing user